wptrainingteam/learn-wp-content/blog-posts/introduction-abilities-api.md

 }
 ```

-I’d probably make it a dynamic block that calls the `list_all_urls_generate_url_list` function in a `render.php` file, which is configured to render on the front end.
+It would make sense to make it a dynamic block that calls the `list_all_urls_generate_url_list` function in a `render.php` file, which is configured to render on the front end.

 ```
 <?php